 The International Services Office advises international students on immigration regulations and cultural/academic adjustment in the US: applying to the university, obtaining an F-1 student visa and Form I-20, maintaining F-1 status and work authorization.
 The office also promotes internationalization across campus and helps coordinate the ISEP study abroad program.

 The Learning Centers at Western are three professionally staffed, independent labs based in the School of Arts and Sciences that provide academic services for students who want help in specific subjects or who want to improve their study skills.
 All three labs are equipped with IBM computers with Internet capability.

-Located on the first floor of Berkshire Hall on the midtown campus, the labs are open Monday through Friday, with some weekend hours.
-Students may work one-to-one with staff members or student tutors in a friendly, supportive atmosphere.
+Located in the Haas Library and Higgins Hall on the Midtown campus, the labs are open Monday through Friday, with some weekend hours.
+Students may work one on one with staff members or student tutors in a friendly, supportive atmosphere.
 In the Tutoring Resource Center, students may choose to work on computers independently or form small study groups.
 Students are welcome to visit the labs on a drop-in basis or by appointment.

-The Tutoring Resource Center (104 Berkshire Hall; 837-9245) is managed by the Department of Writing, Linguistics and Creative Process and provides the following services free of charge:
+The Tutoring Resource Center (Haas Library, 2nd floor) is managed by Haas Library and provides the following services free of charge: